jacobduijzer/CodeSamples/README.md

 # CodeSamples

-## ConsoleWithAppConfig

-A console application with an appsettings, ioptions and a service provider
+* [ConsoleWithAppConfig](./CodeSamples/tree/master/ConsoleApps/ConsoleWithAppConfig): A console application with an appsettings, ioptions and a service provider